UniversaBlockchain/JSUniversaToolkit/README.md

 # UniversaToolkit
-JS and Scala.JS API to the crypto library, cloud and tools
+JS and Scala.JS API to the crypto library, cloud and tools.

+Built distributive files can be found in [dist folder](https://github.com/UniversaBlockchain/JSUniversaToolkit/tree/master/dist).

 To run unit tests you need to download [Chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and add it to your environment PATH variable.